Mohammed-Arshan/Mohammed-Arshan/README.md

 Areas of Interest: Brakes, ADAS, Electric Vehicles

-Pursuing Mtech in Automotive Electronics from BITS
+Mtech in Automotive Electronics from BITS